 These images were taken by me on a Nikon F100, then developed, printed, and scanned by me as well. :)xoxo, Lauren

-Are you looking for a film photographer for your upcoming portrait, wedding or anniversary session?
+Are you looking for a photographer for your upcoming wedding or anniversary session?
 Email Lauren at firstname.lastname@example.org or use the contact link on the top of this page to get in touch with San Diego Wedding Photographer Lauren Nygard!
 Lauren is based in Southern California but loves traveling with her camera to capture love across the globe!

-San Diego Film Photographer | Lauren Nygard Photography
+San Diego Wedding Photographer | Lauren Nygard Photography

 Powered by Facebook Comments